 Play enriches the lives of children by helping them to let off steam, negotiate boundaries, learn new skills, develop relationships, be physically active, engage with the natural world, navigate built environments, relate to their peers and regulate emotions.

-I Love Nature provide intensive training for school practitioners in playwork praxis with a particular focus on adventurous, nature‐based outdoor play.
+I Love Nature provides intensive training for school practitioners in playwork praxis with a particular focus on adventurous, nature‐based outdoor play.
 Aimed primarily at lunch time support staff (although all staff could benefit), the ‘Play in Schools’ programme is practical, thought‐provoking and highly interactive.
 For further details see our 'Training, Research and Consultancy' section, or download the 'Play in Schools' brochure below.